You are not old enough to visit this site

 Calculating Cask Contents and Re-gauging

-Now, with these calculations, you can get an idea of how many bottles you might still find in any given cask, but it is not an exact science.
+Now, with the above average loss calculations, you can get an approximate idea of how many bottles you might still find in any given cask, but it is not an exact science.
 To be more precise with a cask's contents, we can carry out a ‘re-gauge’.
-This is essentially a health check for the cask and the whisky inside, telling us exactly how many litres of alcohol are remaining, how many bulk litres of liquid, and the current alcohol content.
+This is essentially a health check for the cask and the whisky inside, telling us exactly how many litres of alcohol are remaining, how many bulk litres of liquid, and the current % alcohol content.
 A dip re-gauge is a rudimentary option where we get close approximations.
 A full re-gauge requires the cask's contents to be emptied and measured, which provides exact figures and a full picture of the cask and its contents.

 The Bottling Process and Final Yield